pypeit/PypeIt/doc/spectrographs/lris.rst

 ++++++++++

-PypeIt can now incorporate slitmask information in the reduction routine for LRIS similar to its DEIMOS capabilities. i.e. If the trace calibrations files with mask information are fed to PypeIt, it is capable of using said information to determine object coordinates, identify targeted and serendipitous source and subsequently, collate by
+PypeIt can now incorporate slitmask information in the reduction routine for LRIS similar to its DEIMOS capabilities.
+That is, if the trace calibrations files with mask information are fed to PypeIt, it is capable of using said information to determine object coordinates, identify targeted and serendipitous source and subsequently, collate by